The Vital Importance of Vitamin D

 How much vitamin D do I need?

-The average daily requirement of vitamin D is based on your age and stage.
+The average daily requirement of vitamin D is based on your age and life stage.

 Life Stage & Age and Recommended Amount